-House Concurrent Resolution No. 67 urges Congress to support federal legislation that would reduce or eliminate the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO) and requests other state legislatures to do the same.
+Finally, House Concurrent Resolution No. 20 urges Congress to support federal legislation that would reduce or eliminate the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).
 These reductions impact many TRSL retirees who have earned these federal benefits or are eligible for them through a spouse's employment or through their own previous Social Security-covered employment.
 A complete list of legislation impacting TRSL can be found on page 18.